uvalib/monorepo/src/defAbbrev.md

 **WorldCat**: *See* OCLC

 ***WR***:  “Weekly Record” (*Publishers’ Weekly*).
 A section of *Publishers’ Weekly*, the trade journal of the American publishing industry, which lists newly published books based on copies submitted by the publisher.
-A listing in the “Weekly Record” confirms that a book was in existence by a given date.n
+A listing in the “Weekly Record” confirms that a book was in existence by a given date.